Cosmetics and beauty products on a pink background.

 Furthermore, these software programs are often outdated, as cosmetic regulations and expert opinions on ingredients are continually evolving.
 Safety Assessors, on the other hand, must stay up to date with these changes and incorporate them into their evaluations to ensure optimal outcomes.

-If, during the formula check or later while analysing the data for the CPSR, the Safety Assessor identifies a need for product reformulation, they will inform the client of the reasons and recommend necessary adjustments to meet safety and regulatory standards, ensuring the product remains compliant.
+If, during the UK cosmetics formula check or later while analysing the data for the CPSR, the Safety Assessor identifies a need for product reformulation, they will inform the client of the reasons and recommend necessary adjustments to meet safety and regulatory standards, ensuring the product remains compliant.

 Such modifications may include altering ingredient concentrations, replacing or removing ingredients, adding new ones, revising usage instructions (for example, reducing the area of exposure), or adding warnings (such as limiting use for children under 3 years old).